neil7057/beach_hut_society/README.md

     -   Errors are presented as a Flash message below the sub menu and hero image.

     -   Successful submission generates a confirmation Flash message and creates a record on the Comments table linked to the correct Thread and User.
-This is tested by online enquiry and psql query in the cli.
+This was tested by online enquiry and psql query in the cli.

-     -  Users can edit and delete their own comments only and menus only appear if the logged in user has the correct permissions.
+     -  Users can edit and delete their own comments only, and menus only appear if the logged in user has the correct permissions.

     -   Admin users can edit and delete all comments.

-    #### Comments Enquiry Testing
+ -  #### Comments Edit Testing
     -   The cursor is automatically positiioned at the start of the first input field.

     -   The user must be logged in for the 'Comment' option to appear.
 The comment body is validated for minimum character rules.
 Content body is a mandatory field.